ole-kristian-rudjord/ole-kristian-rudjord/README.md

 # 👋 Hi, my name is Ole Kristian Rudjord

-I am a passionate software engineer with a deep passion for web-development and learning new technologies that help improve my skills, increase efficiency and help build better products!
+I am a passionate software engineer with a deep passion for web development and learning new technologies that help improve my skills, increase efficiency, and help build better products!

 <br>